 A great option for those a little more time-poor.
 If time in the morning only allows you to get in a ride and a quick jog off the bike, before you need to jet off to work – that Is fine!
 We will be holding group open-water swims each day during Hell Week at Elwood Lifesaving Club.

-Option 3 -Ride and run in the morning – for those who need more coached sessions in the open water
+Option 3 -Ride and run in the morning – for those who need more time in the open water

-If you’re an athlete who feels as though they’d benefit from open water swimming with the squad and TA coaches, then this is the perfection option for you.
-Having completed your ride and run in the morning, join us each night at Elwood Lifesaving Club for a group swim.
-This is a perfect option to get quality time in the open water whilst also having the piece of mind of coaches and a large squad in the water with you.
+If you’re an athlete who feels as though they’d benefit from more time in the open water, then this is the perfection option for you.
+Having completed your ride and run in the morning, join a group of athletes each night at Elwood Lifesaving Club for a group swim.
+This is a perfect option to get quality time in the open water whilst also having the piece of mind of a large squad in the water with you.